Saturday 21 November 2009 05:45:58 PHT

 Getting there: The church is located in Maribojoc town, 14 kilometers from the Tagbilaran.
 The place can be reached by bus of jeepney.

-I haven't seen this book, but it sounds like it includes a lot of interesting details.
-Named by the Philippine Headline News as one of the most charming books of 2001.
+This book includes a lot of interesting details.
+It was named by the Philippine Headline News as one of the most charming books of 2001.

 Jeroen Hellingman